byte2bit/nucleo-marzipano/README.txt

 Usage
 -----

-The main application file is `app-files/index.html`.
+The main application file is `index.html`.

+Inserir o nome da imagem cubemap no final da url 'marzipano/?id=IMAGEM', exemplo https://site/marzipano/?id=285-img_20240711_123554_00_286

 Many browsers have issues when using `file://` URLs.
 Therefore, to properly view the application it is necessary to use a web server.